shahan007/weather-website/README.md

 # weather-website
-_A simple web application to display the current weather_
+_A simple single page web application to display the current weather and 3 times +3hr weather forecast_
 <br><br>

 ## Built With